top of page

 5 - Hymns are meant to focus our attention on God.

 -You have probably noticed that hymns lack many of the frills of contemporary music.
-That is on purpose.
+And that is on purpose.

 • We can easily become distracted by those things and lose the focus of the song.

-• Hymns are fairly basic in their style and performance so as to let the message of the song be the focus.
+Hymns are intentionally basic in their style and performance so as to let the message and truth of the song be the focus.

 6 - Hymns serve as a statement of faith for the congregation.